STENCIL: (3) Preparing the paper

-3) Plastic pages used in files, buy them with a light color you can see what you are doing.
+3) Plastic pages used in files, buy them in a light color so you can see what you are doing.

-With the first two the problem is that although they have been prepared with wax or varnish if used many times they get damp and have to be left to dry, so to continue working you must have two or three of each one but plastic to clean and dry, just wipe it with a cloth and go on working.
+With the first two method the problem is that although they have been prepared with wax or varnish if used many times they get damp and have to be left to dry, so to continue working you must have two or three of each one.
+Plastic, however, is easy to clean and dry, just wipe it with a cloth and go on working.

 Method of working with modern equipment:

 Photo or scan the tile you have to use and make it the exact size.
 Draw the outlines of the tile.
 Work out how many you will need, these design needs seven, one for every color and two for light blue.
 Copy it seven times, one for each stencil, decide on the color you want to use and remove all the others, then mark it with its name, number and color.
 Print each one onto a page of clear plastic file paper.
 Using a cutting pad and a very sharp, fine, razor knife cut out the parts to be stenciled.